etheling/rpie2600/README.md

 ## HDMI cable

-HDMI extension cable is attached to Pi HDMI output.
+HDMI extension cable is connected to Pi HDMI output.
 Due to space constraints, see section 'Mounting Raspberry Pi' below for further details.

 ## Mounting Raspberry Pi into Atari 2600 chassis